bit-bots/bitbots_main/bitbots_misc/bitbots_docs/docs/manual/tutorials/install_software_ros2.rst

     ros-iron-rqt-runtime-monitor

 - Run ``sudo rosdep init`` to initialize ``rosdep``, a tool that helps you install system dependencies for ROS packages.
-- To aditionally get nice colored output from colcon, you can install the following pip packages:
+- Optionally, to get nice colored output from colcon, you can install the following pip packages:

 .. code-block:: bash